losertlab/NeuroART/README.md

-It is recommended to run the ScanImage software in a separate MATLAB instance, and to run neuroART in another MATLAB window for speed.
+It is recommended to run the ScanImage software in a separate MATLAB instance, and to run NeuroART in another MATLAB window for speed.

-If you need to perform real-time photostimulation, make sure to add the corresponding calibration file to the "calibration" subfolder.
-This calibration file should contain the coordinate transformation from the imaging plane to the coordinates used by the SLM (Spatial Light Modulator) or the DMD (Digital Micromirror Device).
+If you need to perform real-time photostimulation, make sure to add the corresponding calibration files to the "calibration" subfolder.
+This calibration file should contain the coordinate transformations from the imaging plane to the coordinates used by the SLM (Spatial Light Modulator) or the DMD (Digital Micromirror Device).

 ### If imaging is done using a Bruker Ultima 2P+ microscope: